Guides · Complete guide

 Pricing follows scope, not hours.
 Decouple & Stabilize, for taking a working system off Lovable onto solid ground, runs ₪3K–18K.
 Production Platform, with an admin panel, per-client areas and a RAG engine over your data, runs ₪35K–60K.
 Scalable Product, for many integrations and serious scale, starts at ₪80K.

+Why we price by scope instead of hours, what each tier includes, and how the 40/30/30 payment split works are covered in what it costs to rebuild a no-code app for production.
 The full tier breakdown is on the pricing page, and the scope is fixed in writing before work starts.
 If you want a number for your specific system, get a written quote for the migration.
 It's valid for 14 days.

 Fity is a WhatsApp-based AI bot that helps fitness coaches manage more trainees online.
 It arrived as one monolithic file that kept breaking: the app ran, but features failed constantly.
 We rebuilt it on their code base into a secured app with a proper backend, frontend and database, combining several LLM providers with full data separation.